nash-io/openlimits-python/Readme.md

 ## python-openlimits

 Starting point for Openlimits wrapper in Python using pyo3 for rust-python bindings.
-Currently supports only Nash.

 ### build and install the python package